mfoltz/Bloodcraft/README.md

   Enable or disable the leveling system.
 - **Max Player Level**: `MaxLevel` (int, default: 90)
   The maximum level a player can reach.
+- **Starting Player Level**: `StartingLevel` (int, default: 0)
+  The starting level for players.
+Use this to skip the first few journal quests for now until I think of a better solution.
 - **Unit Leveling Multiplier**: `UnitLevelingMultiplier` (int, default: 5)
   Multiplier for experience gained from units.
 - **VBlood Leveling Multiplier**: `VBloodLevelingMultiplier` (int, default: 15)